SafeAck/.github/profile/README.md

-# SafeAck - Platform to Safely Explore and Hack APIs Safely
+# SafeAck - Platform to Safely Explore and Hack APIs

 <!-- ## Overview -->